gsinghjay/zodiac-engine/memory-bank/progress.md

   - Settings configured to use .env files with proper type handling.
   - CORS configuration improved with proper parsing of origins from .env.
   - Status codes using FastAPI constants.
+  - Tests updated to follow the same best practices (status constants, type hints, no unnecessary async).
 - **Memory Bank**: Updated to reflect recent changes.
 - **All Tests Passing**: Fixed issues with the Settings class, ChartVisualizationService, and added required sample.svg file for testing.